Palmerston, Northern Territory: Sport and recreation

-Palmerston is home to the Palmerston Football Club (known as the "Magpies") Northern Territory Football League (AFL) and is based out of the Archer Sporting Complex.
+Palmerston is home to the Palmerston Football Club (known as the "Magpies"), which plays in the Northern Territory Football League (AFL) and is based out of the Archer Sporting Complex.
 Palmerston has a strong presence in Australian rules football.
 The Archer Sporting Complex has an Australian rules football field, a senior Softball diamond and senior Baseball diamond.
 There are also a number of sporting clubs located at the complex.
-The complex home to the, Palmerston and Rural Baseball Club, and the Palmerston Pirates Softball team.
+The complex is home to the Palmerston and Rural Baseball Club, and the Palmerston Pirates Softball team.

 There are three Rugby Union teams in the Palmerston area.
 These are the Palmerston Crocs, the Swampdogs and the MacKillop Saints.

 The Palmerston Raiders Rugby League team are based at Goodline Park in the Southern suburbs.

 Palmerston has one association football team, the Palmerston Rovers FC which plays in the Northern Zone League.

 The city has a skate park located on University Avenue that is funded by the Palmerston City Council.

 There is also a local near-Olympic size swimming pool with a gymnasium.

 There is also a boat ramp allowing access to the Elizabeth River for small trail-able marine craft.
 Persons utilising the area are cautioned that both box jellyfish and crocodiles are present in the river.

 A branch of the YWCA is located at the CBD.

 The Palmerston Scouts are based at MacKillop Catholic College.

 Palmerston has one major tennis centre.
 Opened in January 2012 it includes 7 courts, BBQ area and canteen.
 The centre offers group coaching and competition opportunities for people of all ages.

 Palmerston is well served by its many park reserves.
 Some parks also offer coin-operated public barbecue facilities.

 Palmerston Golf & Country Club has a full 18-hole design with the Northern Territory PGA Championship held there.

 Media

 The Northern Territory News, published daily by News Corp, is widely available in Palmerston.
 Its Sunday edition, The Sunday Territorian, and the national newspaper, The Australian, are also published by News Corp and are also available in Palmerston.
 Most large statewide and interstate newspapers are also available from local retailers, albeit with a delay in arrival.

-Palmerston also receives radio and television services sourced from transmitters located in the Darwin region.
-Which include the three commercial channels 7 Darwin, Nine Darwin and Darwin Digital Television and the two Government-owned channels ABC and SBS.
+Palmerston also receives radio and television services sourced from transmitters located in the Darwin region, which include the three commercial channels 7 Darwin, Nine Darwin and Darwin Digital Television and the two Government-owned channels ABC and SBS.
 Pay television is also available through satellite, fixed cable and IPTV from various providers, such as Foxtel and Fetch.

-Palmerston receives most of the radio stations from Darwin, which include ABC Local Radio (105.7FM), Radio National (657AM), ABC Classic FM (107.3FM) and Triple J (103.3FM), as well as commercial radio stations Mix 104.9 and Hot 100 and community radio station 104.1 Territory FM.
+Palmerston receives most of the radio stations from Darwin, which include ABC Local Radio (105.7FM), Radio National (657AM), ABC Classic (107.3FM) and Triple J (103.3FM), as well as commercial radio stations Mix 104.9 and Hot 100 and community radio station 104.1 Territory FM.